-At age five silas had so many ear infections that his adenoids were removed.
+At age five, Silas had so many ear infections that his adenoids were removed.
 As a teenager his learning disabilities including dysgraphia–trouble writing– and behavioral issues that stopped his progress in school.
 He had the curious OCD compulsion to touch paper whenever anxious.
 Homework was impossible.
 Listening to what his mom said and following her instructions didn’t happen often.
-After his first neurofeedback session his dreams were more vivid and he started making sounds during class, while Mom reported his behavior was less oppositional.
-At our encouragement Mom also received treatment for her ADHD and reported:
+After his first neurofeedback session, his dreams were more vivid and he started making sounds during class.
+His mom reported his behavior was less oppositional.

 After the second session she reported that Silas could draw a straight line; his dysgraphia was gone.
 He was easier to be around.
 When mom spoke he was not mad.
 She reported:

-He was studying science at home.
-For the first time he was “able to give a s**t about school.”
-He received an 87% on his science test, which was unprecedented.
-Meanwhile, I was suddenly loaded with work and managing it, without anxiety.
-I was able to handle work systematically, thinking I can do this.
-I’ve been waking 5 or 5:30am, fully rested, after falling asleep faster.
+Meanwhile, I was being loaded with work from the office and managing it without anxiety.
+I was able to handle it systematically.
+I’ve been waking at 5:00 or 5:30AM fully rested after falling asleep faster.
 I’m loving closure as a new personality trait.

-Session 4: Mom reported Silas was mentally clear, and could draw straight lines for a couple of days until he smoked pot.
+Session 4: Mom reported that Silas was mentally clear and could draw straight lines for a couple of days until he smoked pot.
 I’m productive, not stressed even in situations with many jobs.
 I get a good night’s sleep.
 This week I had my best workout ever at the gym.

 Session 6: Silas was good.
 He did whatever asked, and reported “ I like doing what I am told”